-In July 2002, the Financial Accounting Standards Board ("FASB") issued SFAS No. 146, Accounting for Costs Associated with Exit or Disposal Activities ("SFAS No. 146").
+In July 2002, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standards ("SFAS") No. 146, "Accounting for Costs Associated with Exit or Disposal Activities" ("SFAS No. 146").
 SFAS No. 146 addresses financial accounting and reporting for costs associated with exit or disposal activities, such as restructurings, involuntarily terminating employees, and consolidating facilities, where those activities were initiated after December 31, 2002.
 The implementation of SFAS No. 146 does not require the restatement of previously issued financial statements.
 See Note 5 of the Consolidated Financial Statements for a discussion of restructuring charges recorded during 2003 in accordance with SFAS No. 146.